Spirit of a Forester Scholarship Competition

-Join us on our home campus on Friday, October 21 and Saturday, October 22, 2022, for the Spirit of a Forester Scholarship Competition.
+Join us on our home campus Saturday February 17, 2024 for the Spirit of a Forester Scholarship Competition.
 This invitation-only competition is for students with a 3.7 or higher GPA.

 Earn Scholarship Competition Bonus Points

-Complete any or all of the activities below to earn bonus points in the competition.
+Complete one of the activities below to earn bonus points in the competition.
 Questions?
 Email firstname.lastname@example.org.
 Please note that you can apply and return to this page to submit your extra credit later.
 Each extra credit opportunity has an 'submit' page in the dropdown.

 Do some yard work or help with home improvement for someone in your church or neighborhood on behalf of Huntington University.
 Wear a Huntington University t-shirt (we can send you one) and take photos and/or video, post them to social media, and tag HU.
 You can also submit screenshots of your posts.